ory/docs/docs/oathkeeper/api-access-rules.md

 ## Handler configuration

 Handlers (Authenticators, Mutators, Authorizers, Errors) sometimes require configuration.
 The configuration can be defined globally as well as per Access Rule.
-The configuration from the Access Rule is overrides values from the global configuration.
+The configuration from the Access Rules overrides values from the global configuration.

 **oathkeeper.yml**